AntyMew/livesplit-cy/README.md

    * Compiles livesplit-core and generates C headers.
 Depends on Rust
 2. `python setup.py build_ext`

-Note that `build_core` only needs to be called once to initialize the repo until the livesplit-core module is updated.
+Note that `build_core` only needs to be run once to initialize the repo until the livesplit-core module is updated.

 ### Dependencies: